krau5/pomo/README.md

 This repo contains a web-version of a simple multiplatform Pomodoro Timer. <br />
 Pomodoro will help you manage your time and let you focus on any tasks. <br />
-The app is written using Preact with the Vite as a bundler
+The app is written using React.js with a Vite as a bundler

 Please, feel free to fork, add features and create pull requests so that everybody can experience the features you've built.
 All the contributions are highly encouraged.